ISISComputingGroup/ibex_developers_manual/Lua.md

 luash("file.lua")
 ```

-or just typing "luash" puts you into an interactive lua shell.
+or just typing `luash` puts you into an interactive lua shell.

 The lua script record is like a calcout record but can execute lua script.
 It might be
 an alternative to e.g. aSub records for parsing stream device strings when writing C is